project-meucci/thimm.github.io/docs/Farm Gate/Stacking-sheep-solar-energy.md

 ---
-title: Stacking sheep & solar energy
+title: Stacking Sheep Solar Energy
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2021-08-18)